- Liability depends on where the accident happened and who controlled that space, not just who owns the building.

 Common hazards: Poor lighting, broken handrails, ice accumulation, uneven steps.

-Who’s liable?
+Who is liable?
 Typically, the landlord (apartment) or HOA (condo).
-If the stairwell is poorly lit and someone falls, you’ll need to prove the property controller had constructive notice – meaning they should have discovered the hazard during routine inspections.
+If the stairwell is poorly lit and someone falls, you will need to prove the property controller had constructive notice, meaning they should have discovered the hazard during routine inspections.

 The Pool Deck and Amenity Areas